 Have you ever wished there was someplace on the Internet where you could read the incoherent blatherings of a foam-at-the-mouth madman?
-Well this isn’t that, so keep looking, pilgrim!
-If, however, you’d like to read the musings of a reasonable adult male steeped in pop culture from a young age, wrapped in newsprint-era comic books and raised with an appreciation for cinema greats like The Godfather, Star Wars, Doctor Who and Sucker Punch, your dreams have been fulfilled.
+Well this ain’t that, so keep looking, pilgrim!
+If, however, you’d like to read the musings of a (mostly) reasonable adult steeped in pop culture from a young age, wrapped in newsprint-era comic books and raised with an appreciation for cinema greats like The Godfather, Star Wars, and Sucker Punch, your dreams have been fulfilled.

 Don’t try this at home, kids — I am a trained professional (with the documents to prove it).

 All original content is ©Joe Diliberto, and may not be reproduced without permission and proper attribution.
 All images copyright their respective rights-holders, and no infringement on legal rights is intended.
 All views expressed are the personal opinions of Joe Diliberto, and the archived stuff still does not reflect the views of Soap Opera Weekly, OK! magazine, The National ENQUIRER — or, indeed, most other thinking humans.